lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/next-steps.md

 quickstartTutorial: true
 tutorialName: Code Quickstart
 tutorialIndex: tutorials/code/quickstart
-prevstep: db-intro
+prevstep: apis
 ---

 Congratulations!
 You've completed the AresMUSH Code Quickstart Tutorial.

-This was the first of four basic tutorials introducing Ares code.
+This was the first of the structured tutorials introducing Ares code.
 The next is [Editing Code](/tutorials/code/edit-code).

 Don't forget you can always [ask for help](/feedback).